fill

 This mapping is incredibly useful.
 When you fix an OWASP vulnerability, you're actually blocking specific ATT&CK techniques.
 Fixing SQL injection doesn't just close a bug — it blocks T1190, which is the front door for dozens of attack chains.
 Understanding this connection helps you prioritize what to fix first.

 Now we shift gears.
 For the next section, I want you to put on a black hoodie — metaphorically.
 We're going to look at real code through the eyes of an attacker and then see how to defend it.
+Think of this as walking the castle perimeter before the attackers do: where are the gates, shadows, and blind corners?

 This is the core insight of the talk.
 Defenders build straight-line defenses — firewall, IDS, patch management.
 But attackers zigzag, loop back, escalate, discover new targets, and escalate again.
 ATT&CK captures this messy reality that a linear kill chain model misses.

 SolarWinds is the poster child for why developers need ATT&CK.
 The attackers compromised the build system — not the source code — so code reviews missed it entirely.
 The malicious DLL was signed with SolarWinds' own certificate.
 18,000 organizations installed it.
 It was undetected for 9 months.
 This is what a real crooked line looks like: supply chain to execution to credential theft to exfiltration, with defense evasion at every step.
+Medieval version: the king's own master smith forging the assassin's blade and stamping it with the royal seal.
+Nobody questions a sword with the right stamp.

 This is where every attack begins — getting that first foothold.
 Whether it's exploiting a web vulnerability, stealing credentials, or phishing, the attacker needs a way in.
+Think: which gates exist, who holds the keys, and who's allowed to walk past the guards without being asked.

 These are the most common initial access techniques.
 T1190 is your classic web app exploit — SQL injection, XSS, etc. T1078 is even scarier — the attacker has real, valid credentials.
 Brute force and phishing are how they get those credentials in the first place.